QUO VADITIS

 ACCOMMODATION

-Conference participants are invited to book accommodation in the Horal hotel where there will be capacities reserved for the event.
+Conference participants are invited to book accommodation at the Horal Hotel, where rooms have been reserved for the event.

-Conference participants can choose from the following special offers of accommodation (price includes half-board):
+Participants can choose from the following special accommodation offers (prices include half-board):

 Horal hotel